 Yo!
 I’m a one-liner stand-up comedian with Tourette’s from Philadelphia.
 Most of my jokes are very short and about dirt and birds and stuff.
 I am ten thousand years old.
 If I could be any animal, I would be a mountain goat, they seem rad.
+I realize the name Benny Feldman sounds like a vaudeville act.

 Comedy Credit Stuff: